 Finding information about how World Financial Group works is rather difficult, which we see as an early red flag.
 The WFG website is full of miniature sales pitches aimed at potential new recruits but there isn't much detail.
 We are assuming that their goal is to be as vague as possible so that the only way to get information is to see an agent, and receive a full sales pitch.

-It took a little more web surfing, but we were able to find a copy of the a brochure called the WFG The New Standard, and copies of WFG System Manual, and the WFG Leadership Manual.
+It took a little more web surfing, but we were able to find a copy of the a brochure called WFG The New Standard, and copies of the WFG System Manual, and the WFG Leadership Manual.
 We also managed to find a slide show version of the WFG Business Presentation, and a video of the WFG Napkin Presentation.

 The WFG system manual, refers to answering too many questions as the 'scenario of disaster'.
 They tell their associates to 'focus on selling the dream'.
 Giving detailed information or answering difficult questions will lead to failure.
 This explains why the website was so vague..... they didn't want it to be a disaster zone!

 For some additional background we also researched what others have said online in their reviews of WFG.
-The data used for this review was not supplied directly by World Financial Group, so we apologize if it is incorrect or out of date.
+The data used for this review was not supplied directly by World Financial Group, so we apologise if it is incorrect or out of date.
 If you are interested in joining WFG or just want to know more about them, then we hope that you find this review useful.

 What does World Financial Group do?

 World Financial Group is a network marketing company, which focuses on financial dreams and offers to ' teach basic financial concepts to everyday people'.
 In reality associates make commission from selling financial planning services.
-The services are summarized into three areas:
+The services are summarised into three areas:

 Like all financial planners, WFG associates need to obtain the proper licensing before they can legally sell these products to customers.
 This will involve some study and exams.
 Before you join WFG ask yourself ' Do I want to become a financial planner?'.
 If you are expecting long term success with World Financial Group, then a career change to financial planning is part of the process.

 If you'd rather not be licensed or find the exams a hurdle, then we believe WFG will still allow you to join as an unlicensed associate, and sell on a referral basis.
 This means that you will prospect for new customers, but someone in your team with a license will have to handle the final sale of any financial products (we assume they would also take a share of the sales commission).
+It is important to understand that not taking the exams will seriously limit your earnings ability with WFG

 If you are genuinely interested in becoming a financial planner, then we suggest that you look at other options along with WFG.
 If possible speak to financial planners from other companies to see if they describe the industry the same way WFG does.